 In today’s world, where remote working has become the new normal, it is vital that organisations encourage knowledge sharing and invest in solutions that help achieve knowledge management targets and reduce operational costs.
 A well-developed KM is an essential approach to reducing cost whilst maintaining quality.
 KM tools deliver value when used frequently by a large group of people within the organisation, require little maintenance and are easy to use.
 KM also becomes a good benchmarking tool in selecting potential service partners.
 On the surface, knowledge management reflects good record keeping and information practice.
 At closer inspection, it reflects a company’s variety of experience, best practice and management strategy.

-Evaldas Skikas, Business Development Manager, Citco Global Subsidiary Governance Services
+By Evaldas Skikas, Business Development Manager, Mercator by Citco

 Citco GSGS Focus – Winter 2020/2021